What Does a Chief Information Officer (CIO) Do?

 Education, Training, & Certification

-Experience: Experience is an important factor for landing a role at this level.
+- Experience: Experience is an important factor to gain a role at this level.
 Employers usually prefer at least 5 years’ experience in IT management.
 Moreover, business acumen is a must.
 That’s why the current tendency is for CIOs to be promoted from business departments rather than IT.

 CIO Skills & Competencies